Costume Designers

 International Production Experience

-Costume professionals seasoned on major Chinese and international productions at Hengdian World Studios, Qingdao Oriental Movie Metropolis, and across China's diverse filming regions.
+Our costume pros are seasoned on major Chinese and global shoots at Hengdian World Studios, Qingdao Oriental Movie Metropolis, and across China's many filming regions.

 03.